CrudMaster92/PokemonGPT/README.md

 9. **Open settings from extension icon.** *(completed)*
    - Clicking the PokemonGPT icon now opens the options page for quick access.

+10. **Add sidebar chat log and enable/disable option.** *(completed)*
+    - A sidebar shows the conversation with the AI and opens automatically.
+    - Settings now include a checkbox to toggle the extension on or off.

+11. **Improve sidebar UI and API key warnings.** *(completed)*
+    - Styled the sidebar like a simple chat interface.
+    - Users see a message when the API key is missing or requests fail.

 Contributions should update this task list as work progresses.